Short Interest in ACE Convergence Acquisition Corp. (NASDAQ:ACEVW) Grows By 160.0%

 ACE Convergence Acquisition Corp.
-(NASDAQ:ACEVW – Get Rating) was the recipient of a significant growth in short interest in the month of August.
+(NASDAQ:ACEVW – Get Rating) was the target of a significant growth in short interest during the month of August.
 As of August 31st, there was short interest totalling 1,300 shares, a growth of 160.0% from the August 15th total of 500 shares.
-Based on an average daily volume of 33,500 shares, the short-interest ratio is presently 0.0 days.
+Based on an average daily trading volume, of 33,500 shares, the short-interest ratio is presently 0.0 days.

 Institutional Trading of ACE Convergence Acquisition

 A hedge fund recently bought a new stake in ACE Convergence Acquisition stock.
-Cohen & Co Financial Management LLC purchased a new position in ACE Convergence Acquisition Corp.
-(NASDAQ:ACEVW – Get Rating) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm purchased 50,000 shares of the company’s stock, valued at approximately $35,000.
+Cohen & Co Financial Management LLC bought a new stake in ACE Convergence Acquisition Corp.
+(NASDAQ:ACEVW – Get Rating) during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor bought 50,000 shares of the company’s stock, valued at approximately $35,000.

 See Also